And now I will show you where the attack on Belarus was prepared from: History

-In addition, "videos with an unexpected ending" are being created, where after the intrigue is dragged out, Lukashenko's monologue becomes a catharsis.
+In addition, bait-and-switch videos have been created, where after a long buildup is dragged out, Lukashenko's monologue is the unexpected punchline.
 For example, in a video about what to do if a handsome guy pays attention to you: "Turn away, look down, smile, say: "I'll show you now ...", or what to do with your girlfriend alone in a vehicle where he the same result.
-Lukashenko is also ridiculed by celebrities, such as Yegor Grigoryevich Krutogolov from the Diesel Show, who combined the speech of the "father" and the explosion of a warehouse in Belgorod.
+Lukashenko is also ridiculed by celebrities, such as Yegor Grigoryevich Krutogolov from the Diesel Show, who combined this speech with the explosion of a warehouse in Belgorod.

 The catchphrase began to be used in the media in other situations with Lukashenko, for example, when he received a blow to the face during a hockey match: "Now I'll show you where the blow to the chin came from...".